Leon Douglas: Coaching career

 Douglas would return to basketball and became the head coach at Stillman College in 2004.
 In his first two seasons at Stillman, Douglas led the Tigers to the 2006 Southern Intercollegiate Athletic Conference (SIAC) Tournament championship and advanced to the NCAA Division II Tournament.

 He also coached the semi-professional Magic City King Courts (Magic City is a nickname for Birmingham, Alabama) of the World Basketball Association for their 2005 season.
 The team withdrew from the WBA in 2006 and was later suspended.

 Douglas then left Stillman in 2006 to become the head basketball coach at Tuskegee University.
 The Tuskegee Golden Tigers won three SIAC titles with Douglas at the helm and in his final season, advanced to the Elite Eight in the 2014 NCAA Division II men's basketball tournament, the furthest an SIAC school had advanced in tournament history.
 Douglas won the 2014 NCAA Division II Coach of the Year award, despite having been suspended for six games in the season after two players suffered heat exhaustion in pre-season workouts, and would then leave the university after a contract dispute.

 After his departure from Tuskegee, Douglas was hired as the head basketball coach at Miles College in 2014.
 In his second season, Miles won 17 games, more than the school had won in the previous three years combined.
-Still, he was dismissed after his third season with an overall record of 27-57.
+Still, he was dismissed after his third season with an overall record of 27–57.

-After overcoming a cancer diagnosis, Douglas coached high school at Cordova High School in Cordova, Alabama starting in 2019.
-He also hosted a youth basketball clinic in his home state in 2021.
+After overcoming a cancer diagnosis, Douglas coached the basketball program at Cordova High School in Cordova, Alabama, starting in 2019.
+He was replaced by his assistant coach, Nathan Sanders, in 2020.
+Douglas also hosted a youth basketball clinic in his home state in 2021.

+Douglas was appointed as head coach of the boys' basketball team at Barbour County High School for the 2023–24 season.